optimoveproductintegration/Web-SDK-Integration-Guide/README.md

 # **Track**
 ### Linking Website Visitors to Registered Customer IDs

-In order for all event reporting and realtime functions to be properly associated with the correct individual customer, the setUserID function must be called:
+In order for all event reporting and realtime functions to be properly associated with the correct individual customer, the setUserId function must be called:

 (a) whenever a customer initially registers (or, alternatively, the registerUser function), and also